Standard Template Library (STL)

 What if you wish to sort based on key?
 Solution map/multimap.

-b) Map/Multimap
+b) Map/Multimap:

 each element is pair of key/val. keys can not be changed.